Are there 5 oceans?

 Despite the IHO recognizing it as the “Arctic Ocean”, some oceanographers still call it the “Arctic Sea”.

 The Arctic Ocean is the most diverse in terms of fish species.
-It has a wide variety of marine species including whales, jellyfish, etc. But has little plant life with a fragile ecosystem.
+It has a wide variety of marine species including whales, jellyfish, etc.

-7 Seas 5 oceans
+Sail the 5 oceans

 Along with oceans, the Earth has seas.
 But there are much more than 7.
 Seas are surrounded by continents.